sijintech/AnyData/README.md

 1. a cli tool to help you initialize your project
 2. a customizable anydata python package containing common data science functions
+3. experience and procedures for large dataset (>1T)